What is the Double Bounce Rule in Pickleball

 Double Bounce Rule in Pickleball

-The double bounce rule says that the ball does not bounce twice on the same side of the court if both bounces are within 6 feet of the baseline; this is to prevent the player from hitting a shot with their racquet after a bounce to be able to get a good look at the ball or to change sides.
+The double bounce rule says that the ball does not bounce twice on the same courtside if both bounces are within 6 feet of the baseline.
+This is to prevent the player from hitting a shot with their racquet after a bounce to get a good look at the ball or change sides.

 What is the Purpose of the Double Bounce Rule?

-According to our research, the double bounce rule was created by Joe Pritchard and Bill Bell, the world champion of the sport of pickleball, in 1965, when he noticed that people would bounce their paddles off the side of the table after hitting the ball.
+According to our research, the double bounce rule was created by Catherine Parenteau and Bill Bell, the world champion of the sport of pickleball, in 1965, when he noticed that people would bounce their paddles off the side of the table after hitting the ball.

 Who Benefits From the Double Bounce Rule?

-It is possible that the Double Bounce Rule can be a massive advantage in many sports.
-For instance, if a golfer hits a ball that bounces twice, it is likely that he will make a putt or two.
-The Double Bounce Rule in pickleball allows players who lose balls at the net to continue playing.
-In some cases, they even score more points.
+It is possible that the double bounce pickleball rules strategy and rules can be a massive advantage in many sports.
+For instance, if a golfer hits a ball that bounces twice, he will likely make a putt or two.

 Players who experience doubles during pickleball matches often have to deal with frustration, but this does not translate into lost games.
-Instead, the Double Bounce Rule gives players a chance to recover from mistakes.
+Instead, the double bounce rule allows players to recover from mistakes.

 One of the double bounce rules in pickleball’s most obvious benefits is that the ball never gets stuck inside a court.
 In pickleball, the double bounce rule allows players to bounce the ball from both sides of a net.